rootsongjc/kubernetes-handbook/content/en/blog/sidecar-injection-iptables-and-traffic-routing/index.md

 ]
 ```

-We see that the `TYPE` is `ORIGINAL_DST`, which sends the traffic to the original destination address (Pod IP), because the original destination address is the current Pod, you should also notice that the value of `upstreamBindConfig.sourceAddress.address` is rewritten to 127.0.0.6, and for Pod This echoes the first rule in the iptables `ISTIO_OUTPUT` chain above, according to which traffic will be passed through to the application container inside the Pod.
+We see that the `TYPE` is `ORIGINAL_DST`, which sends the traffic to the original destination address (Pod IP), because the original destination address is the current Pod, you should also notice that the value of `upstreamBindConfig.sourceAddress.address` is rewritten to 127.0.0.6, and for Pod This echoes the first rule in the iptables `ISTIO_OUTPUT` the chain above, according to which traffic will be passed through to the application container inside the Pod.

 ### Understand Outbound Handler

-Because reviews sends an HTTP request to the ratings service at `http://ratings.default.svc.cluster.local:9080/`, the role of the Outbound handler is to intercept traffic from the local application to which iptables has intercepted, and determine how to route it to the upstream via the sidecar.
+Because reviews send an HTTP request to the ratings service at `http://ratings.default.svc.cluster.local:9080/`, the role of the Outbound handler is to intercept traffic from the local application to which iptables has intercepted, and determine how to route it to the upstream via the sidecar.

 Requests from application containers are Outbound traffic, hijacked by iptables and transferred to the Outbound handler for processing, which then passes through the virtualOutbound Listener, the `0.0.0.0_9080` Listener, and then finds the upstream cluster via Route 9080, which in turn finds the Endpoint via EDS to perform the routing action.